The near-critical planar FK-Ising model: Proofs of Theorems , and

 \begin{theorem}[RSW-type crossing bounds, \cite{DHN10}] Let $0 < \rho_1 < \rho_2$.
 There exist two constants $0 <c_- \leq c_+<1$ (depending only on $\rho_1$ and $\rho_2$) such that for any rectangle $R$ with side lengths $n$ and $m \in [ \rho_1 n, \rho_2 n]$ (\emph{i.e.} with aspect ratio bounded away from $0$ and $\infty$ by $\rho_1$ and $\rho_2$), one has

 for \emph{any} boundary conditions $\xi$. \end{theorem}

 \textbf{In the rest of this section, we consider only random-cluster models on the two-dimensional square lattice with parameter $q=2$}, hence we drop the dependency on $q$ in the notation.
 In this case, the model is called FK-Ising model.
+In addition, a point will be identified with its complex coordinate.